Skip to main content

 How are applications evaluated?

-• The project’s acquisition schedule,
+• The project’s acquisition schedule, including the likelihood of acquiring each property,

-• Economic needs of the community and previous assistance received from the MWRD; and
+• Economic needs of the community and previous assistance received from the MWRD, and

 • Compliance with federal, state, and local ordinances, including all MWRD ordinances.